whiteSHADOW1234/FinalProject/README.md

 ### Description:
 The red side player is the AI.

-*You could change the speed of it in the game setting page*
+:warning:*You could change the speed of it on the game setting page*

-There is one ball which pops up and bounce between the up and down edges of game window and paddles.
+There is one ball that pops up and bounces between the up and down edges of the game window and paddles.

-Player should moves the paddle by pressing *W/S* keys to avoid the ball touches the edge behind them.
+The player should move the paddle by pressing *W/S* keys to avoid the ball touching the edge behind it.

 Every time the ball touches one's paddle, the energy bar of one's side will be added.

 ㊙️*If the ball hits the white parts of your paddle, your energy bar will be added some extra points*

-Player could hit the *D* key to change the ball's direction while the energy bar of his/her side was filled.
+The player could hit the *D* key to change the ball's direction while the energy bar of his/her side was filled.

-Try to get two points first and you will win this game, good luck.
+Try to get two points first and you will win this game, good luck:smile:

 ⚠️The AI knows how to play our game.